-Make a Momento
+Give or Make a Memento

-Suggest to Memoralize an Experience
+Memorialize an Experience

+This should be done/talked about with those grieving, not for them.
 Some people would never want to do an experience again because it would be too painful remembering their loved one and all the times they did the activity with them, but this allows a person to still participate in activities that remind them on their loved ones.
 I would think this would be such a healing experience because it honors their memory by doing something that was meaningful to them.

 Everyone is different and will deal with loss in his/her own way but we if we can provide a smile, a laugh, or a bit of comfort during such a difficult time then everyone can feel a little better.